remp2020/remp/Mailer/README.md

 API call unsubscribes email address from the given newsletter.

-Endpoint accepts optional array of UTM parameters.
+Endpoint accepts an optional array of UTM parameters.
 Every link in email send by Mailer contain UTM parameters referencing to the specific instance of sent email.
 If user unsubscribes via specific email, your frontend will also receive special UTM parameters, that can be passed to this API call.
 For instance link to unsubscribe from our daily newsletter might look like this: